secvisogram/csaf-cms-backend/README.md

   `docker compose up csaf-keycloak-cli` to import a realm with all the users and roles already set up.
 - To set up our CouchDB server open `http://127.0.0.1:5984/_utils/#/setup` and run the [Single Node Setup](https://docs.couchdb.org/en/stable/setup/single-node.html).
 This creates databases like **_users** and stops CouchDB from spamming our logs (Admin credentials from .env)
+- Create a database in CouchDB with the name specified in `CSAF_COUCHDB_DBNAME`
 - Open `http://localhost:9000/` and log in with the admin user.
     - The port is defined in .env - CSAF_KEYCLOAK_PORT, default 9000
+    - Select `CSAF`-Realm
     - On the left side, navigate to "Clients" and select the Secvisogram client.
     - Select the **Credentials** tab and copy the Secret.
 This is our `CSAF_CLIENT_SECRET` environment variable.
 - [Generate a cookie secret](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview/#generating-a-cookie-secret)
   and paste it in `CSAF_COOKIE_SECRET`.
-- Create a database in CouchDB with the name specified in `CSAF_COUCHDB_DBNAME`
 - restart compose
 - (required for exports) install [pandoc (tested with version 2.18)](https://pandoc.org/installing.html) as well as [weasyprint (tested with version 56.0)](https://weasyprint.org/) and make sure both are in